• Home

 This Pesto Spaghetti Squash Casserole is an easy, healthier version of lasagna!
-Delicate strands of spaghetti squash are layered with pesto ricotta, mozzarella and marinara.
-This 10-ingredient spaghetti bake is budget-friendly, simple to prepare and a meal the entire family will love!
+Delicate strands of squash are layered with pesto ricotta, mozzarella and marinara.
+This 10-ingredient spaghetti squash recipe is budget-friendly, simple to prepare and a meal the entire family will love!
 (Healthy, Vegetarian, Gluten-free)

 Overhead photo of Pesto Spaghetti Squash Casserole garnished with fresh basil in a white baking dish with serving spoons, a ramekin of grated parmesan and a pale tan napkin next to the dish.